 Yes, there’s full RBAC control.
 As far as I’m aware there’s no additional charge for additional accounts, etc.

-Do I need to pay some sort of Azure “subscription”?
+Do I need to pay for that Azure “subscription”?

-No, an azure subscription is a record/resource you need to setup (see step 2) so that Azure can bill you.
-It’s just bureaucratic b.s. needed for the big enterprise bois.
+No, the azure “subscription” (see step 2) is a record/resource you need to setup so that Azure can bill you.
+It’s just bureaucratic b.s. needed for Big Enterprise.
 Just a hoop to jump through, no additional cost.

 Why does my business need to be 3 years old?!